Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • Is the patient taking any medications?

-Depending on the results of the survey, the doctor prescribes a series of tests and studies.
-In some cases, the cause of sweating can be established quickly, and the problem goes away with treatment.
+Depending on the results of the survey, the doctor prescribes a number of tests and studies.
+In some cases, the cause of sweating can be quickly determined, and when treatment is prescribed, the problem goes away.

-In more complex cases, for the correct diagnosis, it becomes necessary to consult other specialists (neurologist, allergist, cardiologist, endocrinologist, oncologist, etc.)
+In more complex cases, for a correct diagnosis, there is a need for consultations with other specialists (neurologist, allergist, cardiologist, endocrinologist, oncologist, etc.)

 How to improve night sleep and reduce sweating?

 Increased night sweats can be independent.
-In such cases, normalization of night sleep is important in combating the problem.
+In such cases, normalizing night sleep is important in combating the problem.

 • ventilate the room before going to bed;